jportasa/aily/terraform/development/README-joan.md

 ## Initial design considerations

-To simplify, I would put the frontend in S3 and the backend in an APIGW + ECS, or APIGW + Lambda (depending on traffic profile), but as I understand that your frontend in the future will be dynamic (not compatible with S3) and as well you want to test my skills in EKS as Aily uses it, I am going to create all infra in EKS.
+To simplify, I would put the frontend in S3 and the backend in an ALB + ECS, or APIGW + Lambda (depending on traffic profile), but as I understand that your frontend in the future will be dynamic (not compatible with S3) and as well you want to test my skills in EKS as Aily uses it, I am going to create all infra in EKS.

 ## EKS solution